parvateesh242/pythonapi-docker/README.md

 Follow the steps to install docker [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 ## Usage
-Created a docker image with name `interview-macip`.
+Build docker image and container and run it.

 First clone the repo and run below command